bergben/ng2-pica/README.md

 [![Join the chat at https://gitter.im/bergben/bergben](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/bergben/bergben?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 # ng2-pica
-Angular 2 wrapper for <a href="https://github.com/nodeca/pica">pica</a> to resize images.
+Angular 2 and beyond wrapper for <a href="https://github.com/nodeca/pica">pica</a> to resize images.

 Uses a fork from <a href="https://github.com/nodeca/pica">pica</a> (<a href="https://github.com/bergben/pica">bergben/pica</a>) which has WebGL and node.js support removed to be compatible with TS and Angular 2.